 FRC HUB

-In accordance with the certification process (Gas FRC Business to Business connectivity Testing and System Certification) maintained and published by AEMO, AEMO and each Retailer and Network Operator must be certified by AEMO prior to using the FRC HUB for transactions specified in the Gas Interface Protocol.
+In accordance with the certification process (Gas FRC Business to Business connectivity Testing and System Certification) maintained and published by AEMO, AEMO and each Retailer and Network Operator must be certified as compliant by AEMO prior to using the FRC HUB for transactions specified in the Gas Interface Protocol.

-AEMO must maintain and publish, FRC HUB Operational Terms and Conditions for the FRC HUB.
+AEMO must maintain and publish FRC HUB Operational Terms and Conditions for the FRC HUB.

 AEMO, prior to implementing changes to the published FRC HUB Operational Terms and Conditions for the FRC HUB, must: